 Is the environment more positive and more encouraging than other dance environments that you’ve been involved in, such as ballet?

 Absolutely.
 There’s no competition.
 Everybody’s supporting everyone, cheering everybody on.
 It’s much more positive.

 A lot of the classes you offer have become popular for parties and events.
-What do you think it is about pole dancing that has caught with crowd functions?
+What do you think it is about pole dancing that has caught up with crowd functions?

-People are always looking for community and culture and pole offers that.
+People are always looking for community and culture and Pole offers that.
 It’s obvious now more than ever with the COVID-19 crisis we’re going through.
-People don’t want to be isolated because community and culture is so important in life in general.
+People don’t want to be isolated because community and culture are so important in life in general.
 They’ll connect virtually but it’s not the same as being in a physical environment with a group of women and men cheering each other on, just showing the love of community and culture.
 I really think it’s so important for people.